th92rodr/freecodecamp-projects/README.md

 This project is licensed under the [MIT License](LICENSE.md).

-This repository is for educational purposes.
+This repository is for educational purposes only.
 All projects were built by me as part of the freecodecamp curriculum.